buildingSMART/IFC4.3.x-development/docs/properties/p/PowerCapacity.md

 PowerCapacity
 =============

-Power capacity of the equipment
+Power capacity of the equipment.